-Our main planning resources for mathematics are Abacus Active Learn and the Hamilton Trust, supplemented by other activities and materials where appropriate.
+Our main planning resources for mathematics are White Rose and Power Maths, supplemented by other activities and materials where appropriate.
 Mathematics is taught mainly through a daily lesson, although where possible we also identify opportunities to apply and develop mathematical skills in other curriculum areas and through our cross-curricular topic work.

 Below, our Calculation Policy explains the progression of calculation skills across the school and the Overview of Strategies and Methods gives examples to show how the skills are taught to the children using appropriate models, images and concrete apparatus.

 Key expectations for each year group can be found in the Key Skills link below and links to the children's learning within the Numeracy Passport.